 SNOW CHAIN AND DRIVING SAFETY INFORMATION FOR MOUNT BUFFALO

-that we are normally required to carry chains and fit where directed
+that you will normally be required to carry chains and (fit where directed)

 SNOW CHAIN RULES AT MOUNT BUFFALO